braedynl/CSE231-020-SS20/assets/templates/readme_temp.md

 Chapter exercise, lab, and project submissions are on Mimir.
 In order for your Mimir account to link with our system, you must navigate to the [CSE231 D2L page](https://d2l.msu.edu/d2l/home) and click the Mimir link from there.
 D2L will only host pre-labs and grades.

-All lab and project materials can be found in the "Code" section of this repository.
+All lab and project materials can be found in the "Code" section of this repository above (if on mobile, scroll up and hit "View code").
 You can find my presentations and example code in path /Lab XX/presentation/, where "XX" is the lab number.
-You can find Mimir test-case explanations and Spyder keyboard shortcuts in any of the [project folder READMEs](Project%2001).
+You can find more information about projects and Mimir test-case explanations in any of the [project folder READMEs](Project%2001).
 The assets folder is purely for my own purposes, you can ignore it.

-Read through [the syllabus](SYLLABUS.md) if you haven't already.
+Please read through the [syllabus](SYLLABUS.md) if you haven't already.
+I have a file that elaborates more on grading, and has many frequently asked questions [here](GRADING.md).

 Your co-pilot on this expedition through CSE231 will be the course schedule, which is down below.
 I have programs that keep it (and everything else on this repository) up-to-date with the main course website, though my schedule is better than Dr. Enbody's because it has links and consistent formatting. :grin:

 ## Course Schedule